What is a Reward Model?¶

 “This response is better than that one”

-The reward model learns from all those comparisons, and eventually it can predict—for any prompt and response—how much a human would like it.
+The reward model learns from these comparisons.
+Eventually it can predict. for any prompt and response.
+How much a human would like it.

-Then (and this is the clever part) we can use that reward model to further train the base model.
-But that’s RLHF (Reinforcement Learning from Human Feedback), which we’ll get to later.
+Then we use that reward model to further train the base model.
+But that’s RLHF, which comes later.

 The Bradley-Terry Model¶